APNewsBreak: Trump may pursue border wall without new bill

 - Knitting a movement: Why you’ll see pussyhats everywhere in January | Nicole Brodeur

 It’s not clear how much could be done along the 2,000-mile border without additional actions by Congress.
-Lawmakers passed the Secure Fence Act of 2006, but most of those 700 miles have already been built, although some areas are in much better shape than others.
+Lawmakers passed the Secure Fence Act of 2006, but most of those 700 miles have already been built.
+Some areas are in much better shape than others, though, and long stretches are made up of fencing that stops vehicles but not pedestrians.

 But whatever steps might be taken without Congress’ approval would be likely to fall short of the extravagant new wall on the border that Trump repeatedly said Mexico would pay for.
 And despite Congress’ involvement in approving any spending, such an approach might also open Trump to charges of going around the House and the Senate to take unilateral actions, something he repeatedly criticized President Barack Obama for doing.
+A spending bill including money for border construction could also provoke a legislative showdown given potential opposition from Senate Democrats.

-Several lawmakers and congressional officials said the administration could have significant flexibility in taking additional steps without Congress’ approval.
+Still, several lawmakers and congressional officials said the administration could have significant flexibility in taking additional steps without Congress’ approval.

 “There’s a lot of things that can be done within current law,” said Rep. Mario Diaz-Balart, R-Fla., a longtime proponent of comprehensive immigration reform, though he emphasized that a lasting solution on immigration would take Congress.
 “You cannot minimize the potential impact of the administration doing what they can do under the law.”